tari-project/tari/RFC/src/RFC-0151_StagedWalletSecurity.md

 A major UX hurdle when users first interact with a crypto wallet is the friction they experience with the first user experience.

-This is a common theme: I want to play with new wallet X that I saw advertised somewhere, so I download it and run it.
+A common theme: I want to play with some new wallet X that I saw advertised somewhere, so I download it and run it.
 But first I get several screens that

-* ask me to review my seed phrase
+* ask me to review my seed phrase,
-* ask me to write down my seed phrase
+* ask me to write down my seed phrase,
-* prevent common "skip this" tricks like taking a screenshot
+* prevent typical "skip this" tricks like taking a screenshot,
-* ask to confirm if I've written down my seed phrase
+* ask to confirm if I've written down my seed phrase,
-* force me to write a test, either by supplying a random sample of my seed phrase, or my getting me to type in the whole thing.
+* force me to write a test, either by supplying a random sample of my seed phrase, or by getting me to type in the whole thing.

-After all this, I get to play with the wallet a bit, and then, typically I uninstall it.
+After all this, I play with the wallet a bit, and then typically, I uninstall it.

 The goal of this RFC is to **get the user playing with the wallet as quickly as possible**. _Without_ sacrificing security whatsoever.